neulab/nn4nlp-concepts/README.md

 * 2: `python get_paper.py --years 17-19 --confs P --paper_id 1022 --template template.cpt --feature title`
 If the paper_id has been specified, directly printing related information

+where:
+`confs`: a comma-separted list of conference abbreviations from which papers can be selected (P,N,D) `template`: the file of concept template (e.g. template.cpt) `feature`: which part of paper is used to classify (e.g. fulltext or title)

 ## How to Contribute